Pedas-Pedas

 The Golden Grain: Exposed!

 A symbol of life and considered the fruit of the earth, the unassuming rice grain is associated with purity and is seen as a blessing from the divine.
+Created in a celebratory mood, the form pays homage to this life-giving source.

 Read More